suixinsuo/olympus-protocol/docs/OlympusFund.md

 #### &emsp;Parameters

-> \_componentList: Address of olympus componentlist </br> > \_initialFundFee: The fee that the owner will take from the investments.
+> \_componentList: Address of olympus componentlist </br>
+  \_initialFundFee: The fee that the owner will take from the investments.
 Must be based in DENOMINATOR, so 1% is 1000.
 > value: The initial balance of the fund
-> \_rebalanceDeltaPercentage: The fund will buy and sell tokens according to the weights is configurated with a margin of error set by deltaPercentage.
-If the token doesnt fit the amount specify for the weight in the marging of the delta, wont be modify saving gas on the transaction.
-Must be based in DENOMINATOR, so 1% is 1000.

 #### &emsp;Example code